jjmchew/jjmchew.github.io/LS171/04-spotQues.md

   - Both are transport layer protocols and enable the transfer of information from port to port (i.e., from server port to client port, in collaboration with the Internet and Link layers below)

 - Differences:
-  - UDP:  Connection-less protocol, offers no additional functionality for reliability, de-duplication, integrity-/error-checking, PDU sequence, no handshake on connection, so enables very quick sharing of data
+  - UDP:  Connection-less protocol, offers no additional functionality for reliability, de-duplication, integrity-/error-checking, PDU sequence, no handshake on connection, so enables very quick sharing of data.
+Since this protocol offers no additional functionality, it's also very simple and "lightweight", making it flexible and adaptable for user-implemented features.
-  - TCP:  Connection-oriented protocol, offers functionality for reliability, de-duplication, integrity-/error-checking, PDU sequence, uses three-way handshake to establish connection; uses something similar to close a connection; requires 1RTT to establish connection as part of three-way handshake; very stable and contains many features to ensure data is transmitted / received properly
+  - TCP:  Connection-oriented protocol, offers functionality for reliability, de-duplication, integrity-/error-checking, PDU sequence, uses three-way handshake to establish connection; uses something similar to close a connection; requires 1RTT to establish connection as part of three-way handshake; very stable and contains many features to ensure data is transmitted / received properly.
+These features can make TCP slower (e.g., handshaking, waiting for acknowledgement of receipt of sent data) and the use of in-order delivery makes TCP susceptible to head-of-line blocking

 ---